 Council works closely with linguists, Kaurna communities and Council's Reconciliation Committee in the development of text for each of the Park Lands and City Squares that has been assigned a Kaurna name.

 Kaurna signage for all 29 Adelaide City Park Lands has now been installed.
-Kaurna signage for Victoria Square / Tarndanyangga and the River Torrens / Karrawirra Parri has also been installed.
+Kaurna signage for Victoria Square / Tarntanyangga and the River Torrens / Karrawirra Pari has also been installed.

 Adelaide City Council Reconciliation Initiatives

 Kaurna Naming of City Park Lands, City Squares and City Features

 This web page outlines the background to the Kaurna Naming of Park Lands and Squares in Adelaide.
 It includes comprehensive explanations of Kaurna name origins and pronunciation.

 Content courtesy of: